 Obtaining permission to use one of the meeting rooms requires submission of a Meeting Room Application to the Librarian-Director.
 These applications may be obtained from the library or this web site (see links below).
 Applications must be submitted at least 14 days prior to the meeting date requested.
 The Librarian-Director will endeavor to communicate a decision to the applicant within 5 working days.
-Application may only be made for meeting dates in a maximum of three months, which which are consecutive.
+Application may only be made for meeting dates in the current month or following month.
 In ascertaining whether a group/organization is locally based, the Librarian-Director may request a list of the names and addresses of the regular membership of the group/organization.
 If the group/organization fails to provide such a list upon request, it will automatically be considered non-locally based and denied usage.

 A group/organization which has been denied permission to use the meeting rooms by the Librarian-Director may appeal such denial to the Library's Board of Trustees at the Boards' next regularly scheduled meeting.
 However, written notice of said appeal and all written documentation supporting the appeal are to be delivered to the Librarian-Director at least five business days before such Board meeting.
 At this Board meeting the applicant may be granted up to five minutes for a presentation that would support reversal of the Librarian-Director's denial.
 The Board of Trustees will deliberate on the appeal in open session and will attempt to complete its findings of fact and to reach a decision at that meeting, unless additional information is deemed necessary.